duckdb/duckdb-web/docs/data/csv/auto_detection.md

 <!-- markdownlint-disable MD036 -->

-When using `read_csv_auto`, or reading a CSV file with the `auto_detect` flag set, the system tries to automatically infer how to read the CSV file.
+When using `read_csv_auto`, or reading a CSV file with the `auto_detect` flag set, the system tries to automatically infer how to read the CSV file using the [CSV sniffer](/2023/10/27/csv-sniffer).
 This step is necessary because CSV files are not self-describing and come in many different dialects.
 The auto-detection works roughly as follows:

 * Detect the dialect of the CSV file (delimiter, quoting rule, escape)
 * Detect the types of each of the columns